 “The United States, forged out of mass immigration, has always defined its sense of self or that ‘imagined community’ though its sense of ‘the other’. […] America’s enemies defined who America was”

-Certainly, this ambiguous sense of us and them is present in many mainstream movies in the West (and, presumably, vice versa).
+Certainly, this ambiguous sense of us and them is present in lots of mainstream movies.
+The Hunt for Red October contains both positions: the enemy is ‘same but different’.

 The language trick

-If the set-up shows how similar Ramius and Ryan are, it’s underlined at the end of the film, when both men share identical stories of learning to fish.
+If the set-up shows how similar Ramius and Ryan are, it’s underscored at the end of the film, when both men share identical stories of learning to fish.

 This is also when Ramius is revealed as a true American, if you like: he defects because he won’t help his country fight a senseless war.
 This is his revolutionary act, one that completes the significance of the submarine’s name: ‘Red October’ echoes Russia’s 1917 Bolshevik Revolution.

 “The sea will grant each man new hope,” Ramius adds, quoting Christopher Columbus.
-Referencing the beginning of American history is a smart way to show good citizenship, incidentally.
+Referencing the beginning of American history is a smart way to signal good citizenship, incidentally.

 In the end, Ryan and Ramius are able to look past their differences and nationalist agenda to find common ground.

-Ultimately, the sea is their shared language and love, whether shared via sonar pings, memories of fishing, or the lure of open water.
+Ultimately, the sea is their common language and love, whether shared via sonar pings, memories of fishing, or the lure of open water.

 This also resolves the film’s language trick, when the characters switch from speaking Russian to us hearing them in English.
 The seamless transition at the start of the film hints at a deeper truth that returns in the closing scenes.